przhu/przhu.github.io/_posts/2012-08-25-mach-message-and-bootstrap-server-on-os-x.md

 directly.
 Now take this scene into account: process A gives process B a send right, then B call `bootstrap_register` to make the send right available to others (by default this will be available to any process with the same UID).
-This is a common problem need to be deep considered by server developers.
+This is a common problem need to be deeply considered by server developers.
 For IPC between co-operative processes, I think `bootstrap_subset` routine is suitable for namespace isolation here.

 	kern_return_t bootstrap_subset(